Amcache on Windows Server: cadence, coverage, and quirks

 • Frequently used as jumphosts and pivot points.

-On these, treat the hive as you would a workstation hive — but with the slower appraiser cadence in mind.
+Treat the hive like a workstation hive.
+But account for the slower appraiser cadence.
 The "unsigned PE in user-writable path" filter is the most productive starting point.

 Cluster / failover scenarios#

-For investigations on highly-available services (SQL AlwaysOn, Exchange DAG, Hyper-V clusters), the per-node Amcache is part of the standard collection set alongside the cluster log (Get-ClusterLog) and the application-level logs.
+For investigations on highly-available services (SQL AlwaysOn, Exchange DAG, Hyper-V clusters), per-node Amcache is part of the standard collection set alongside the cluster log (Get-ClusterLog) and application-level logs.

 Server type Use Amcache?
 Notes

-Jumphost / RDS / Citrix Yes — primary Highest-value Server hive; treat like workstation.
+Jumphost / RDS / Citrix Yes - primary Highest-value Server hive.
+Treat like a workstation.

 Related posts